Az3rate/aznet/README.md

 - Refactored prompt/input handling: event listeners are re-attached after each prompt, and printPrompt was removed (was undefined).
 - If you experience input issues, ensure you are using the latest code and that appendPrompt is called for every new prompt.

+## 2024-06-10
+- Fixed: Duplicate command line for cat
+- UI overhaul: Subtle cyberpunk palette, authentic terminal input, and improved layout
+  - Subtle neon/cyberpunk color palette
+  - Terminal glow and scanline effects
+  - Animated prompt and output
+  - Enhanced transitions and background animation
+  - Details panel now snaps to the right of the terminal with consistent spacing (not flush to viewport edge)
+  - All scrollbars (including details panel) use a slim, custom, modern style for visual consistency

 ## Running Tests

 This project uses [Jest](https://jestjs.io/) for unit testing.